alexanderop/talk-structure-vue-prag-25/slides.md

 - ✅ Simple setup (no extra configuration)
 - ✅ Fast to start coding
-- ✅ Easy to share components
+- ✅ Easy to deploy
 - ✅ Works great for small projects

 </VClicks>